inspec/inspec/docs-chef-io/content/inspec/resources/timezone.md

 ### identifier

-The `identifier` property returns the location identifier of the timezone.
+The `identifier` property verifies the time zone name of a system.

-An example of checking the **identifier** for India Time :
+An example of checking the **identifier** for the Asia/Kolkata time zone name:

-    its('identifier') { should eq 'Asia/Kolkata }
+    its('identifier') { should eq 'Asia/Kolkata' }

 ### name

+The `name` property verifies the time zone of a system.

+{{< note >}}

-The `name` property returns the name of the timezone.
+The `name` property accepts the time zone abbreviation on Linux systems and the full time zone name on Windows systems.

+{{< /note >}}

-An example of checking the **name** of India Time :
+An example of verifying that the time zone is set to IST on a Linux system:

     its('name') { should eq 'IST' }

+{{< note >}}

+Several time zones share the same time zone abbreviation.
+Use one of the other properties to verify a specific time zone with a common abbreviation.

+{{< /note >}}

+An example of verifying that the time zone is set to India Standard Time on a Windows system:

+    its('name') { should eq 'India Standard Time' }

 ### time_offset

-The `time_offset` property returns the identifier of a time offset from UTC (Coordinated Universal Time).
+The `time_offset` property verifies the time offset of a system from UTC (Coordinated Universal Time).

-An example of checking the **time_offset** of India Time:
+An example of verifying that the **time_offset** is UTC+05:30:

     its('time_offset') { should eq '+0530' }